shaloo/docs.arcana/docs/auth/integrate/gasless.md

 {% include "./text-snippets/note-gasless-3p-wallets.md" %}

+## Steps

-Following are the integration instructions for a simple HTML/CSS/JS app to enable gasless transactions.
+Following are the integration steps for a simple HTML/CSS/JS app to enable gasless transactions.

 Depending upon the [[web3-stack-apps|app type]], you may need to [[sdk-installation|install one or more SDKs]] and the integration code may vary from one app type to another.

-## Steps
+Go to the [Select App Types](#select-app-types) section and follow integration instructions.

 ### Step 1: Install